mysterypaintwo/rookbot/SETUP.md

-# Setting Up Discord Bot on Raspberry Pi 4
+# Setting Up rookbot on Raspberry Pi 4

-This guide walks you through setting up and running a Discord bot on a Raspberry Pi 4 using Node.js, PM2, and GitHub.
-It assumes you're coding the bot from your PC and pushing it to a private, collaborative GitHub repository.
+This guide walks you through setting up and running rookbot on a Raspberry Pi 4 using Node.js, PM2, and GitHub.
+It assumes you're coding rookbot from your PC and pushing it to a private, collaborative GitHub repository.

 ## Step 1: Install and Set Up Raspberry Pi OS